The Chart for Hologic Inc. (HOLX) Is Flashing Mixed Signals

 Citigroup gave a rating of “Neutral” to HOLX, setting the target price at $78 in the report published on December 15th of the previous year.

-Volatility was left at 2.90%, however, over the last 30 days, the volatility rate increased by 2.58%, as shares sank -0.81% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.26% upper at present.
+Volatility was left at 2.84%, however, over the last 30 days, the volatility rate increased by 2.53%, as shares surge +7.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.10% upper at present.

-During the last 5 trading sessions, HOLX rose by +5.52%, which changed the moving average for the period of 200-days by +2.39% in comparison to the 20-day moving average, which settled at $74.15.
-In addition, Hologic Inc. saw 1.29% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HOLX fell by -2.00%, which changed the moving average for the period of 200-days by -0.91% in comparison to the 20-day moving average, which settled at $75.35.
+In addition, Hologic Inc. saw -0.73% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HOLX starting from COHN BENJAMIN JORDAN, who sale 7,052 shares at the price of $75.49 back on May 13.
-After this action, COHN BENJAMIN JORDAN now owns 13,532 shares of Hologic Inc., valued at $532,365 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HOLX starting from Verstreken Jan, who sale 6,500 shares at the price of $78.80 back on May 17.
+After this action, Verstreken Jan now owns 64,191 shares of Hologic Inc., valued at $512,168 using the latest closing price.

-Daugherty Sean S., the Group President, BSH & Surg. of Hologic Inc., sale 2,179 shares at $71.14 during a trade that took place back on Feb 24, which means that Daugherty Sean S. is holding 49,091 shares at $155,016 based on the most recent closing price.
+COHN BENJAMIN JORDAN, the Principal Accounting Officer of Hologic Inc., sale 3,844 shares at $78.75 during a trade that took place back on May 17, which means that COHN BENJAMIN JORDAN is holding 13,532 shares at $302,730 based on the most recent closing price.

 Stock Fundamentals for HOLX